kennylin894/capstoneOne_accountingLedger/README.md

 ![img_3.png](img_3.png)

-*This image shows that the payment transaction is now also reflected on the "transaction.csv"*'
+<span style="color:green;">This image shows that the payment transaction is now also reflected in "transaction.csv"</span>

 ![img_4.png](img_4.png)